exasol/extension-manager/doc/developer_guide.md

 ## Using a Local Extension Interface

+To use a local, non-published version of the extension interface for testing EM follow these steps:

+1. Build `extension-manager-interface` by running `npm run build`.
+This is required after each change.
-To use a local, non-published version of the extension interface in integration tests, edit [pkg/integrationTesting/extensionForTesting/package.json](./../pkg/integrationTesting/extensionForTesting/package.json) and replace the version of `"@exasol/extension-manager-interface"` with the path to your local clone of [extension-manager-interface](https://github.com/exasol/extension-manager-interface).
+2. Edit [pkg/integrationTesting/extensionForTesting/package.json](./../pkg/integrationTesting/extensionForTesting/package.json) and replace the version of `"@exasol/extension-manager-interface"` with the path to your local clone of [extension-manager-interface](https://github.com/exasol/extension-manager-interface).
+3. Edit [pkg/integrationTesting/extensionForTesting/extensionForTestingTemplate.ts](./../pkg/integrationTesting/extensionForTesting/extensionForTestingTemplate.ts) and adapt it to the new API if necessary.

+   **Note:** The file contains placeholders that will be replaced during tests.
+It is not valid TypeScript, so it's normal that the editor complains about the invalid syntax.

 Make sure to not commit the modified `package.json`.